-FREE Courtroom Concert featuring I. Matthew Williams, viola; Barbara Leibundguth, flute; Andrea Stern, harp II.
-Ora Itkin, piano
+FREE Courtroom Concert featuring Matthew Williams, viola; Barbara Leibundguth, flute; Andrea Stern, harp and Ora Itkin, piano

 About the Artists:

 Violist Matthew Williams was born in Las Vegas, Nevada and is an alumni of the North Carolina School of the Arts, The Juilliard School, The Berne University of the Arts, and the University of Minnesota where he earned his doctorate in 2016.
 He began his viola studies with Susan Barton and later teachers include Ulrich Eichenauer, Misha Amory and Korey Konkol.

 Matthew has participated in the Killington, Kneisel Hall, and Spoleto Festivals and has studied chamber music with members of the Mendelssohn, Brentano, Juilliard, and Fine Arts Quartets.
 He has maintained a vibrant freelance career and has performed with several orchestras and chamber orchestras including The Berne Symphony, Camerata Schweiz, The St. Paul Chamber Orchestra, and The Minnesota Orchestra and Minnesota Opera.